Scenic train routes criss-cross Europe’s touristic pacesetter

 When thinking green, think Switzerland.
 It’s arguably one of the world’s most environmentally-conscious countries, and that no doubt explains why train travel there is so eco-friendly.
 Most trains use ultra-clean hydroelectricity, and some even generate energy-saving electricity when traveling downhill.
 Every Swiss town is connected to the train system.
 And, the system also coordinates with an extensive bus network so you can easily journey to the most out-of-the-way finds.
 Trains can take you from Zurich airport to the top of the Jungfraujoch and its stunning views to the German Black Forest and the French Vosges.

-The most popular Swiss routes include, of course, the famous scenic trains: the GoldenPass, the William Tell Express, the Bernina or Glacier Express smoothly snake in Swiss alpine fields, cross mountain streams on spectacular bridges, all while train travelers enjoy breathtaking panoramic views of the snowy Swiss Alps.
+The most popular Swiss routes include, of course, the famous scenic trains: the GoldenPass, the Wilhelm Tell Express, the Bernina Express or Glacier Express smoothly snake in Swiss alpine fields, cross mountain streams on spectacular bridges, all while train travelers enjoy breathtaking panoramic views of the snowy Swiss Alps.
+Choose a Grand Train Tour of Switzerland to make the most of your Swiss journey.

 Swiss Passes are most definitely the way to go, unless you just want a quick Swiss Transfer Ticket from the airport to another city—to hit the slopes, naturally.
 Passes not only provide access to the SBB railway mainline network, but also dozens of local, private companies that operate mountain trains, cable cars, and buses.
 An added bonus: free entrance to most Swiss museums.